| ||Source Code Browsing Interface|

-Source Code Browsing Interface access source code browsing data generated by Microsoft compilers.
-To set this up, first you must make sure your compiler generates such data, in the form of a .bsc file.
+Source Code Browsing Interface access source code browsing data generated by some Microsoft To set this up, first you must make sure your compiler generates such data, in the form of a .bsc file.
 From Visual "Generate browse info" option (Project/Settings, on the C/C++ tab in the General category) and the "Build browse info file" option file" option (Project/Settings, on the Browse Info tab are both Next, set up Epsilon to use the generated browser file.
 To do this, run the Alt-x configure-epsilon command and select the option to install source code browser support.
 This retrieves the appropriate You can use the browser database only for source code browsing, or you